 In my everyday life, all sorts of testimonies of guilt surround me due to the fact that I live in the midst of what used to be the Jewish neighbourhood of Amsterdam.
 Most of the Jewish people who lived here did not return from the concentration camps.
 Instead, museums and institutions continue to testify to this tragedy in exhibitions, demanding that we remember the horrors that took place.
 Do these testimonies help us reach a better and more tolerant understanding of each other?

 The term Lebensraum is some 3000 years old, but we know it as the term the Nazis used as a justification for expansion during the First and the Second World War.
 Following the Britons and the French in their search for space to secure their 'pure Aryan race.
 Italy was familiar with a similar concept 'spazio vitale', not based on genocide, but on the export of the fascistic revolution and an Italian superior civilisation in the conquered territories.
-Mussolini had the whole Mediterranean region in mind, 'Mare Nostrum', as well as Northern--Africa from the Atlantic- to the Indian Ocean.
+Mussolini had the whole Mediterranean region in mind, 'Mare Nostrum', as well as North Africa from the Atlantic- to the Indian Ocean.
 Even nowadays the concept has not disappeared from our worldview.
 China, for example, has been accused of Lebensraum-politics with respect to the Tibetans.
 And also Israel has been blamed for applying the idea as justification for the Jewish settlements.

 Maybe it is about time to give a different weight to the notion of Lebensraum.
 In the sense of creating space for feelings of guilt and shame by transforming them into self-knowledge.
 To resolve this, we do not need to chase away people from their habitats, rather, it might be more rewarding to visualise the demons in ourselves.
-Laying them in front of us, allowing ourselves to look at them from some distance, and start again with a more constructive attitude.
+Laying them in front of us, allowing ourselves to look at them from some distance, and start

 The installation was set up at the top floor of the military shed of the Kunstfort near Vijfhuizen.
-Physically and visually the place is cut of by six tie rods, I used the rhythm of the rods as a visual tool by attaching red bands of fabric with folded newspapers.
+Physically and visually the place is cut of by six tie rods.
+I used the rhythm of the rods as a visual tool by attaching red bands of fabric with folded newspapers.
 Hanging from the rods in tie-knots, the ribbons suggest the man in the street; the man with his newspaper, i.e., his everyday knowledge.

 Dimensions 728.3 x 303.1 x 149.6in / 1850 x 770 x 380cm.